saferbytes/JDeepviz/README.md

 # Install

 Download the latest release of the precompiled JAR binary from https://github.com/saferbytes/JDeepviz/releases or you can also recompile from sources as well.
-Make sure you always download the latest release's sources
+Make sure you always download the latest release's sources.

+The complete Deepviz REST APIs documentation can be found at https://api.deepviz.com/docs/

 # Usage
 To use Deepviz API sdk you will need an API key you can get by